Pattern Localisation in the Swift-Hohenberg Equation via Slowly Varying Spatial Heterogeneity: Introduction

-We remark { that the form of localisation from supercritical bifurcations in the presence of heterogeneity differs from that of} localised solutions arising in spatially homogeneous models, such as \cref{homog_sh}, due to homoclinic snaking \cite{woods1999,burke2006,beck2009snakes,kozyreff2009physicaD,knobloch2015spatial,al2021localized}.
+We remark {that the form of localisation from locally supercritical bifurcations in the presence of heterogeneity differs from that of} localised solutions arising in spatially homogeneous models, such as \cref{homog_sh}, due to homoclinic snaking \cite{woods1999,burke2006,beck2009snakes,kozyreff2009physicaD,knobloch2015spatial,al2021localized,villar2025beyond}.
 We give examples of {the latter type of solution in \cref{fig:snaking_example}, where we have simulated the homogeneous model using initial data constructed from the simulation in \cref{fig:homog_het_comparison}(a) by setting some parts of this solution to zero, and then evolving forward in time.
 This leads to a {fundamentally different kind of} localized solution.
 We remark that there are several ways to numerically find such states once a good parameter regime is known, such as via numerical continuation \cite{uecker2019pattern}.
-There are several differences to the simulations shown in \cref{fig:homog_het_comparison} with these localised states, both in their qualitative properties (e.g.~sharper tails, and a degree of translation invariance away from the boundaries) and in the details of the nonlinearities in determining their existence (e.g.~they generally arise in the bistable regime of a subcritical Turing bifurcation). \ak{In particular, the tails in the case of heterogeneity across a supercritical bifurcation appear algebraic, while the localised solutions arising from snaking are exponential.} Motivated by these distinctions, we will return to compare and contrast such localised states with those arising in spatially heterogeneous models later.
+There are several differences to the simulations shown in \cref{fig:homog_het_comparison} with these localised states, both in their qualitative properties (e.g.~sharper tails, and a degree of translation invariance away from the boundaries) and in the details of the nonlinearities in determining their existence (e.g.~they generally arise in the bistable regime of a subcritical Turing bifurcation). {In particular, the tails in the case of heterogeneity across a {(locally)} supercritical bifurcation appear algebraic, while the localised solutions arising from snaking are exponential.} Motivated by these distinctions, we will return to compare and contrast such localised states with those arising in spatially heterogeneous models later. {Importantly, we will not consider the interplay of these distinct mechanisms (i.e.~the impact of heterogeneity on localised solutions arising from snaking), which was instead studied in \cite{kao2014spatial}.}

 The rest of this paper is organized as follows.
 In \cref{sec_Localisation} we develop a linear stability theory in the limit of small $\eps$ using WKB theory.
 This gives an exact analogy between pattern-forming conditions in the heterogeneous model and such conditions in a local homogeneous variant corresponding to pattern confinement for $r(x)>0$.
 In \cref{sec_Boundary_Matching}, we resolve the boundary layer around the bifurcation points where the leading-order outer WKB solutions are singular, showing how solution envelopes are predicted to decay according to the linear theory.
 In \cref{sec_Numerics}, we demonstrate that the theory generically fails to predict confinement regions when the bifurcation is locally subcritical, for which we propose an alternative prediction based on Maxwell points of a local analog system, which is only successful for some choices of parameters and nonlinearities.
 Finally we discuss these results in \cref{sec_Discussion}, explaining further directions emerging from this work, and highlighting important barriers to classical bifurcation-theoretic paradigms.